Keeping your Admissions Department Competitive in a Mobile First World

 To ensure that prospective students have an authentic and meaningful understanding of what it’s like to be a student on campus, student tour guides lead students and their families through campus with rich narratives framing the broader college experience.
 Current student leaders define and articulate the sense of home on a campus.
 Their tone of voice, excitement, memories, and answers to unique questions collectively develop a cultural understanding of an institution’s identity.

-What mattered to you?
-It probably matters to them too.
+What mattered to you probably matters to them too.

 These student outreach goals and strategies don’t appear to be changing anytime soon.
 But we can all agree that the student population is changing.
 This is an important disconnect that must be considered.
 Current strategies will need to shift to meet contemporary students where they stand, both socially and technologically.